1913 Liberty Head nickel: Origin

 The Indian Head (Buffalo) nickel was introduced in February 1913, replacing the Liberty Head design.
 These were the first official strikings of nickels in 1913, since the United States Mint's official records list no Liberty Head nickels produced in that year.
 However, in December, 1919, a previously unknown 1913 Liberty Head nickel was shown at a meeting of the Chicago Coin Club.
-Then in August, 1920, the general numismatic community learned of five Liberty Head nickels dated 1913, all owned by Samuel Brown, a numismatist who attended the American Numismatic Association's annual convention and displayed the coins there.
+Then in August 1920, the general numismatic community learned of five Liberty Head nickels dated 1913, all owned by Samuel Brown, a numismatist who attended the American Numismatic Association's annual convention and displayed the coins there.
 He had shown the nickel at the Chicago club meeting and had previously placed an advertisement in the December 1919 issue of The Numismatist soliciting information on these coins, offering to pay US $500 for each and ostensibly purchasing them as a result.
 However, Brown had been a Mint employee in 1913, and many numismatic historians have concluded that he may have struck them himself (or had them struck) and taken them from the Mint.
 If true, this was not a unique occurrence; such clandestine strikes were quite common in the 19th century, with the Class II and III 1804 silver dollars perhaps the best-known instance.
 Other numismatic authorities, such as Q. David Bowers, have questioned this scenario, and pointed out that there are several methods by which the coins could have been legitimately produced; e.g., they may have been lawfully issued by the Mint's Medal Department "for cabinet purposes", or could have been struck as trial pieces in late 1912 to test the following year's new coinage dies.
 Bowers, however, did not entirely discount the private minting theory.

 Pedigree

 In January 1924, Samuel Brown sold all five 1913 Liberty Head nickels.
-The intact lot passed through the hands of several other coin dealers before finally being purchased by Colonel E. H. R. Green (son of the famous Gilded Age investor and miser Hetty Green), who kept them in his collection until his death in 1936.
+The intact lot passed through the hands of several other coin dealers before finally being purchased by Colonel E. H. R. Green (son of the famous Gilded Age investor Hetty Green), who kept them in his collection until his death in 1936.
 His estate was then auctioned off, and the five 1913 Liberty Head nickels were purchased by two dealers, Eric P. Newman and B. G. Johnson, who broke up the set for the first time.
 Later rumors that there is a sixth specimen that was lost or is otherwise hidden appear to be unfounded.